 Driving in 4×4 Low

-What a pain!!!
-Modern 4WD’s allows you to switch between 4Lo to 4H and 2H on the fly by a flick of a button.
+Modern 4WDs allow you to switch between 4Lo to 4H and 2H on the fly with a flick of a button.
 This is usually achieved by simply turning a dial or knob or by pressing a few fancy buttons from inside the cabin – yay for technology!!!

 We engage 4×4 Low when we require optimal traction and absolute maximum power, available at all times.
 As mentioned before, in 4×4 Low (four-wheel drive, low range), all four wheels are propelling the vehicle while driving when a low gear ratio gear is being used.